RakibulRanak/SlackBook/README.md

 ## Create A Facebook User

 > SlackBook server needs an user token of a facebook user to call facebook graph apis .
 You can use your own facebook account user token but it is recommended to create an organizational facebook user account.
-Ex: Cefalo HR
+Ex: Cefalo HR .
+And make sure, your facebook user account is an admin of your respective facebook group where you want to post status through slack.

 ## Create A Facebook App